 (3) Change to the fine needle to finish up the felting.

-Again, you may use the cookie-cutter method as mentioned above as another option of making the eyes.
+Again, you may use the cookie-cutter method as mentioned above as another option for making the eyes.

 - Here it is, a completed needle felted owl, Mr. Woolly Murasaki.